lukassnoek/VoxelViz/README.md

 This should start a browser with the app running on `http://localhost:8000`!

-## ToDo
+## To do
-Couple of thing that I'd still like to implement (before the deadline of 8 August):
+Couple of thing that I'd still like to implement!

-- Add a timeseries plot corresponding to the "hover" of the brain-plot [DONE]
-- Fix styling (rows, columns) [DONE]
+- Make it a standalone app for others to use!
-- Add modelfit option in timeseries plot
+- Add option to load variable regressors in checkbox;
-- Add some extra text (explanation)
+- Figure out NGINX;